Types of Financial Aid

 Institutional and Outside Aid Resources

-The university currently offers many institutional and outside aid resources to assist students in financing their education.
-Refer to the Graduate and Professional Student Financial Services site for a full list of available options based on the student’s specific school and/or program.
+The university offers many institutional and outside aid resources to assist students in financing their education.
+Refer to the Student Services Center website for a full list of available options based on the student’s specific school and/or program.
+Keep in mind that:

-All aid is subject to the policies in the catalog and any other printed or online materials.
+- All aid is subject to the policies in this catalog and any other printed or online materials.

 Military Benefits